Hacienda Luisita: Presidency of Corazón Aquino (1986–1992)

 Corazon Aquino became President of the Philippines after the People Power Revolution in 1986, which was backed by farmers across the country.
 Under her watch, the 1987 Constitution was drafted and ratified with a specific land reform section, namely Section 21 under Article II which stated that “The State shall promote comprehensive rural development and agrarian reform.”
 Despite her intention for agrarian reform, in the first months of her administration, her plans for farmers were hampered by coup attempts by Marcos loyalists, the massive debt incurred by the previous Marcos dictatorship, and the many Marcos cronies who continued to hold onto the vast lands they received under the Marcos decades.
 Because of these, the land distribution for the hacienda farmers was obstructed.
 Amid rising tensions, thousands of farmers marched to Malacañang Palace on 22 January 1987.
 13 protesting farmers were shot in what is now known as the "Mendiola Massacre."
 President Aquino condemned the killings, and afterwards issued a series of promulgations for land reform against powerful land lords, including those loyal to the Marcos family.
 President Aquino personally launched 48 national consultations with farmers, agricultural peasant leaders, and peasant organizations in order to form a comprehensive land reform system that would be backed by law.

-President Aquino issued Executive Order No. 228 in July 16, 1987, declaring full ownership to qualified farmer-beneficiaries covered by PD 27.
+President Aquino issued Executive Order No. 228 on July 16, 1987, declaring full ownership to qualified farmer-beneficiaries covered by PD 27.
 It also determined the value remaining unvalued rice and corn lands subject of PD 27 and provided for the manner of payment by the FBs and mode of compensation to landowners.
 On July 22, 1987, she also issued Executive Order No. 229, providing mechanism for the implementation of the Comprehensive Agrarian Reform Program (CARP), and Proclamation No. 131, instituting the CARP as a major program of the government.
-It provided for a special fund known as the Agrarian Reform Fund (ARF), with an initial amount of Php50 billion to cover the estimated cost of the program from 1987-1992.
-On July 26, 2987, she issued Executive Order No. 129-A, streamlining and expanding the power and operations of the DAR.
+It provided for a special fund known as the Agrarian Reform Fund (ARF), with an initial amount of Php50 billion to cover the estimated cost of the program from 1987 to 1992.
+On July 26, 1987, she issued Executive Order No. 129-A, streamlining and expanding the power and operations of the DAR.